-There are some organisations in some circumstances where a power black-out is a complete no-no.
+There are some organisations where a power black-out is a complete no-no.

 Hospitals, because it’s a matter of life and death.
 Data centres, where downtime means lawsuits.
-Factories, because no product no cash.
-Or remote telecoms towers where no signal means complete isolation.
+Factories, because no product means no cash.
+Or remote telecom towers where no signal means complete isolation.

-Interruptions to the power supply are only a thunderstorm, a mechanical diggers shovel or falling tree away.
-In the UK some commentators are suggesting a structural threat to the energy supply as planned increases in generating capacity do not appear to be keeping pace with rising demand.
+Interruptions to the power supply could be a thunderstorm, a mechanical diggers shovel or even a falling tree.
+In the UK some commentators are suggesting a structural threat to the energy supply as planned, increases in generating capacity do not appear to be keeping pace with rising demand.
 It is a problem that is also being discussed in countries such as Australia and the US, let alone places in the developing world which have a history of such problems.

 Fortunately there are a variety of technologies that can keep the lights on.
-In some circumstances diesel generators can be used alongside renewable energy technologies to create micro grids, otherwise diesel gensets alone can provide a reliable source of emergency power.
+In some circumstances diesel generators can be used alongside renewable energy technologies to create micro grids.
+Either way diesel gen sets alone can provide a reliable source of emergency power.

-Which generator you need is all about how much power is required for your application.
+Choosing a generator comes down to how much power you need.
 That’s where Eagle steps in.
 We can provide advice on the right generator package to meet your needs.
 We can provide either new units (from Cummins and Perkins) or used fully maintained, low hours units from a range of well-known suppliers.

 Eagle Generators Ltd. – Need a diesel generator in Pakistan?
 We can help.